StrixG/compose-ShadowGlow/README.md

 *   `breathingEffectIntensity: Dp = 4.dp`: The maximum *additional* blur radius applied during one cycle of the breathing animation.
 The blur will animate between `blurRadius` and `blurRadius + breathingEffectIntensity`.
 *   `breathingDurationMillis: Int = 1500`: The duration (in milliseconds) for one full cycle of the breathing animation (e.g., expand and contract).

+### Glow Trail Effect

+These parameters control the animated trail that can be drawn around the shape's border.

+*   `enableGlowTrail: Boolean = false`: Set to `true` to enable the animated glow trail.
+*   `glowTrailWidth: Dp = 8.dp`: The stroke width of the trail.
+*   `glowTrailBlurRadius: Dp = 16.dp`: The blur radius applied to the trail itself.
+*   `glowTrailLengthDegrees: Float = 60f`: The length of the trail segment, expressed in degrees (out of 360).
+*   `glowTrailDurationMillis: Int = 2500`: The time it takes for the trail to complete one full loop around the shape.
+*   `glowTrailClockwise: Boolean = true`: The direction of the trail animation.
+*   `glowTrailAlpha: Float = 1f`: The alpha transparency of the trail.

 ### Solid Color Shadow Specific

 *   `color: Color = Color.Black.copy(alpha = 0.4f)`: The solid color of the shadow.